mfernest/SEBC/overview/intro.md

 ## <center> <a name="course_objectives"/a> Course Objectives

 * Prepare you to install CM/CDH clusters for production
-* Allow senior staff to evaluate your readiness
+* Evaluate your readiness for engagements
-* Identify next steps for continued skills development
+* Identify next steps for skills development

 ---
 <div style="page-break-after: always;"></div>